-- · fixed assets, including computer equipment and software, leasehold improvements, office furniture and fixtures and other office equipment; - · internally developed software; and - intangible assets, primarily related to customer lists, backlog, proprietary technology and trade names, the value of which are capitalized in connection with our acquisitions.
+- fixed assets, including land, building and building improvements, computer equipment and software, leasehold improvements, office furniture and fixtures and office equipment and other; - internally developed software; and - intangible assets, primarily related to customer lists, backlog, proprietary technology and trade names, the value of which are capitalized in connection with our acquisitions.

-Furniture and equipment are depreciated using the straight-line method based on the estimated useful lives of the depreciable assets.
+Building, furniture and equipment are depreciated using the straight-line method based on the estimated useful lives of the depreciable assets.
 Leasehold improvements are amortized using the straight-line method over their estimated economic useful lives or the remaining lease term, whichever is shorter.
 Improvements are capitalized, while repairs and maintenance costs are recorded as expenses in the period they are incurred.
 Assets are tested for recoverability whenever events or circumstances indicate that the carrying value of the assets may not be recoverable.